whohensee/SeeChange/docs/data_storage.md

 Each `Exposure` object is associated with a single FITS file (or sometimes multiple files, for different sections).
 Header information is loaded from the FITS file, but this information can be kept in three different places.
-The first is the `header` property of the `Exposure` object.
+The first is the `info` property of the `Exposure` object.
 This is a dictionary that contains a small subset of the full FITS header.
 Generally only the properties we intend to query on will be saved here.
-The choice of keywords that get copied into the `header` are the combination of the keys in `exposure.EXPOSURE_HEADER_KEYS` and `Instrument.get_auxiliary_exposure_header_keys()`.
+The choice of keywords that get copied into the `info` dictionary are the combination of the keys in `exposure.EXPOSURE_HEADER_KEYS` and `Instrument.get_auxiliary_exposure_header_keys()`.
-The latter is used to let each `Instrument` subclass to define additional keywords that are useful to have in the header.
+The latter is used to let each `Instrument` subclass to define additional keywords that are useful to have in the info dictionary.
-The `header` dictionary is saved to the database as a JSONB column.
+The `info` dictionary is saved to the database as a JSONB column.
-Since some of this information is saved as independent columns (like `exp_time`), the `header` column does not necessarily keep much information (information is not duplicated).
+Since some of this information is saved as independent columns (like `exp_time`), the `info` column does not necessarily keep much information (information is not duplicated).
-Note that this header is filled using the global `Exposure` header, not the header of individual sections.
+Note that this dictionary is filled using the global `Exposure` header, not the header of individual sections.
-The keywords in this header are all lower-case, and are translated to standardized names using the `_get_header_keyword_translations()` method of the `Instrument` class.
-This makes it easy to tell them apart from the raw header information (in upper case) which also uses instrument-specific keywords.
+The keywords in this dictionary are all lower-case, and are translated to standardized names using the `_get_header_keyword_translations()` method of the `Instrument` class.
+This makes it easy to tell them apart from the header information (in upper case) which also uses instrument-specific keywords.
-The value of the header values are also converted to standard units using the `_get_header_values_converters()`
+The value of the `info` values are also converted to standard units using the `_get_header_values_converters()`

-In addition to the `header` column which is saved to the database, the `Exposure` also has a `raw_header` and a `section_headers` attributes.
-The `raw_header` is a dictionary-like object (using `astropy.io.fits.Header`) that contains the full FITS header of the file.
+In addition to the `info` column which is saved to the database, the `Exposure` also has a `header` and a `section_headers` attributes.
+The `header` is a dictionary-like object (using `astropy.io.fits.Header`) that contains the full FITS header of the file.
 This is not saved to the database, but is lazy loaded from the file when needed.
-The raw headers use all upper case keywords.
+The headers use all upper case keywords.
 The `section_headers` property is a `SectionHeaders` object (also defined in `models/exposure.py`) which acts like a dictionary that lazy loads the FITS header from file for a specific section when needed.
 In cases where multiple section data is saved in one FITS file, there would usually be a primary HDU that contains the global exposure header information, and additional extension HDUs with their own image data and headers.
-In this case the `section_headers` are all different from the `raw_header`.
+In this case the `section_headers` are all different from the Exposure's `header`.
-If the raw data includes a separate FITS file for each section, then each file would have a different raw header, and the "exposure global header" would arbitrarily be the header of the first file.
+If the raw data includes a separate FITS file for each section, then each file would have a different header, and the "exposure global header" would arbitrarily be the header of the first file.
 If the instrument only has one section, this is trivially true as well.